cyberwookiee/CodingPractice/README.md

   1. Clone this repo.
   2. In a terminal, navigate to the cloned repo and run `docker build -t codingpractice .`
-  3. Run `docker run -t codingpracticee`.
+  3. Run `docker run -t codingpractice`.
 This will build the project and run all tests.

 ## Running